IBM-Blockchain-Starter-Kit/api-bootstrap/docs/data-validation.md

 }
 ```

-When the `POST /data` endpoint is exectued, this data schema is routed through the `server/routes/data.ts` file.
-The router provides the schema validation middleware and the controller functioon to land on once validatied:
+When the `POST /data` endpoint is executed, this data schema is routed through the `server/routes/data.ts` file.
+The router provides the schema validation middleware and the controller function to land on once validated:
 ```
 router.post('/', schemaValidations.addData, dataCtrl.default);
 ```